Michigan Lutheran Seminary: Enrollment

 As of 2017, Michigan Lutheran Seminary had an enrollment of 199 students and 25.8 classroom teachers (FTE), for a student-teacher ratio of 7.7.
 The student body is majority White, as well as Asian, Hispanic, and African-American minorities.
-Students come from nine states and three foreign countries (China, South Korea, and Grenada).
+Students come from nine states and four foreign countries (China, South Korea, Germany, and Grenada).
 58% of students live on campus in student housing, while 42% are commuting day students.
 53% of students receive financial assistance.

 Programs

 MLS aims to encourage and prepare all students for service as pastors and teachers in the Wisconsin Evangelical Lutheran Synod.
 The academic program at MLS prepares students to enroll at Martin Luther College in New Ulm, Minnesota.
 The curriculum emphasizes theology, foreign languages (Latin, German, and Spanish), and the liberal arts.
 Together, graduates of Michigan Lutheran Seminary and Luther Preparatory School in Watertown, Wisconsin, make up 35% of Martin Luther College undergraduate students.